 Emergency notifications will be deployed as quickly as possible once there is confirmation of a serious immediate threat to the health or safety of the campus community.
-These messages have been pre-scripted and will be broadcast without delay.
+Messages have been pre-scripted for several types of emergencies, although the content of these messages and their initiation may be customized to the situation, if and as necessary.
 The deployment of these messages allows time to evaluate the risk to our community.
-The content of these notifications and their initiation will be customized to the situation.